Last updated on February 5th, 2024 at 06:42 am

 To make sure that your debt is time-barred, you can check the statute of limitations according to the state.
 And it is calculated from the time you made the last payment for paying it back.
 If your debt passed that statute of limitations then it is considered time-barred.
 This time frame can vary from state to state.

 What if a debt collector contacts me for a time-barred debt?

 No. if your debt has passed time and becomes too old then the debt collector can no longer contact you.
-He can’t sue you for that amount and you also don’t make any payment or do any communication with him.
+He can’t sue you for that amount and you also don’t make any payment or communication with him.